fordbedia/basic-webpack-configuration/README.md

 }
 ```

-We'll be needing this packages for advance setup.
+We'll be needing this packages to add more gears in our development app.

 - `mini-css-extract-plugin` to extract css into a separate files.
 - `uglifyjs-webpack-plugin` to minify JavaScript.